markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.6.0 =
+- Update: Readme/documentation: add new contributors in the file header’s Contributors field
+- Update: Readme/documentation: update or fix URLs in Download, Support and Development sections
+- Bugfix: Dashboard: Custom CSS: make class list column formatting effective again

 = 2.5.0 =
-- Add: Customization: Enable template location stack, contributed by @misfist
+- Add: Customization: Enable template location stack, thanks to @misfist source file contribution
-- Bugfix: Hooks: support the term_description hook, thanks to @vitaefit (feature) and @misfist (hook name)
+- Bugfix: Hooks: support the term_description hook, thanks to @vitaefit bug report, thanks to @misfist code contribution
-- Bugfix: Shortcode syntax validation: exclude certain cases involving scripts, thanks to @andreasra
+- Bugfix: Shortcode syntax validation: exclude certain cases involving scripts, thanks to @andreasra bug report
-- Bugfix: Shortcode syntax validation: complete message with hint about setting, thanks to @andreasra
+- Bugfix: Shortcode syntax validation: complete message with hint about setting, thanks to @andreasra bug report
-- Bugfix: Shortcode syntax validation: limit length of quoted string to 300 characters, thanks to @andreasra
+- Bugfix: Shortcode syntax validation: limit length of quoted string to 300 characters, thanks to @andreasra bug report
-- Update: Shortcode syntax validation: add more information around the setting, thanks to @andreasra
+- Update: Shortcode syntax validation: add more information around the setting
 - Bugfix: Shortcodes: Dashboard: warning about '&gt;' escapement disruption in WordPress Block Editor

 = 2.4.0 =
 - Add: Shortcodes: syntax validation for balanced footnote start and end tag short codes
-- Bugfix: initialize hard link address variable to empty to fix 'undefined variable' bug, thanks to @a223123131
+- Bugfix: initialize hard link address variable to empty to fix 'undefined variable' bug, thanks to @a223123131 bug report
 - Bugfix: Shortcodes: Dashboard: remove new option involving HTML comment tags only usable in source mode
-- Bugfix: optimize template load and process according to settings, thanks to @misfist
+- Bugfix: optimize template load and process according to settings, thanks to @misfist code contribution
 - Bugfix: Reference container: Row borders: adapt left padding to the presence of an optional left border
-- Bugfix: Reference container: Label: set empty label to U+202F NNBSP for more robustness, thanks to @lukashuggenberg
+- Bugfix: Reference container: Label: set empty label to U+202F NNBSP for more robustness, thanks to @lukashuggenberg bug report
-- Bugfix: Scroll offset: initialize to safer one third window height for more robustness, thanks to @lukashuggenberg
+- Bugfix: Scroll offset: initialize to safer one third window height for more robustness, thanks to @lukashuggenberg bug report
 - Bugfix: Reference container: add class 'footnote_plugin_symbol' to disambiguate repurposed class 'footnote_plugin_link'

 = 2.3.0 =
-- Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro and @martinneumannat
+- Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro bug report, thanks to @martinneumannat code contribution
-- Bugfix: Reference container: convert top padding to margin and make it a setting, thanks to @hamshe
+- Bugfix: Reference container: convert top padding to margin and make it a setting, thanks to @hamshe bug report
-- Bugfix: Referrers and tooltips: disable box shadow to more effectively remove unwanted underline as bottom border, thanks to @klusik
+- Bugfix: Referrers and tooltips: disable box shadow to more effectively remove unwanted underline as bottom border, thanks to @klusik feedback
 - Bugfix: Dashboard: swap Custom CSS migration Boolean, meaning 'show legacy' instead of 'migration complete', due to storage data structure constraints
 - Update: Dashboard: rename 'Priority level' tab as 'Scope and priority', to account for the new alternative depending on widget_text hook activation
 - Bugfix: Referrers and tooltips: correct scope of the line height fix to only affect the referrers